ImGoze/DAT250H20/expass6/dat250-expass6.md

 and when you click ```here``` you come to the ```localhost:8080/greeting``` page.

-### Experiment 2 - Experiment 2: Single-page Web Applications
+### Experiment 2 - Single-page Web Applications

-Followed the tutorial from [React tutorial](https://reactjs.org/tutorial/tutorial.html)
+Followed the tutorial from [React tutorial](https://reactjs.org/tutorial/tutorial.html).
 I chose to use Node.js with Visual Studio Code.
 Completing the tutorial gave me a nice-functioning tic-tac-toe game.
 Running the program with

 ```npm start```